-Bramley Church of England Primary School Admission Policy 2025-2026
+Bramley Church of England Primary School Admission Policy 2026-2027

-Hampshire County Council is the admission authority for Bramley Church of England Primary School.
+Hampshire County Council is the admission authority for Bramley CE Primary School.
 The admission arrangements are determined by the County Council, after statutory consultations.

-This policy will be used during 2024/2025 for allocating places in the main admission round for entry to Year R in September 2025.
-It will also apply to in-year admissions during 2025/26.
+This policy will be used during 2025/2026 for allocating places in the main admission round for entry to Year R in September 2026.
+It will also apply to in-year admissions during 2026/27.
 It does not apply to those being admitted to nursery provision.